 Pooled analysis of variance

 The results of Pooled ANOVA of mean sum of squares for stability of different characters across the four environments are given in Table 1.
-The result revealed that genotypic differences pooled over environments were significant for all the nine the characters which shows that genotypes are diverse to each other for these selected traits.
-Similar findings were also reported by Selvi et al., (2015) for root length, plant height.
+The result revealed that genotypic differences pooled over environments were significant for all the nine characters which shows that genotypes are diverse to each other for these selected traits.
+Similar findings were also reported by Selvi et al. (2015) for root length and plant height.
 Variance due to environments was significant for most of the characters except root dry weight.
-Variance due to GXE was significant for all characters except to root dry weight indicating significant difference response to changing environment of the genotypes.
-Similar results were also reported by Jain et al. (2014) for root length, shoot dry weight in wheat and for plant height and dry matter weight by Tiwari et al., (2016) in soybean.
-Highly significant environments (E) + genotype X environment (G X E) interactions were obtained for all the characters which shows distinct nature of environments and genotype x environment interactions in phenotypic expression.
+Variance due to GXE was significant for all characters except for root dry weight indicating significant difference response to changing environment of the genotypes.
+Similar results were also reported by Jain et al. (2014) for root length, shoot dry weight in wheat and for plant height and dry matter weight by Tiwari et al. (2016) in soybean.
+Highly significant environments (E) + genotype x environment (G x E) interactions were obtained for all the characters which shows distinct nature of environments and genotype x environment interactions in phenotypic expression.
 Similar results were also obtained by Sellammal and Robin (2013) in rice and for plant height and dry matter weight by Tiwari et al., (2016) in soybean.

 Partitioning was done according to Eberhart and Russell (1966) model in order to know the magnitude of linear and nonlinear components of variations which gives information on predictable and unpredictable sources of variations, respectively.
 The effects due to environment (linear) component was significant for most of the traits except root dry weight.
-Significant values of mean squares denote that the environments were random and different and influence on the expression of the characters and this variation could have arisen due to linear response of the regression of the genotypes to the environment; while GXE (linear) interaction was significant for all the characters except root dry weight which indicating that the nature of the genotypes could be predicated over the environment more precisely and accurately since the G X E interaction was the results of the linear function of the environment components.
-Similar results were also observed by Selvi et al., (2015) for root length in rice and for plant height and dry matter weight by Tiwari et al., (2016) in soybean.
-The mean sum of squares due to pooled deviation was recorded non-significant for all the characters showing reliable prediction of the stability of the genotypes which are reliable.
-Similar observations were also reported by Selvi et al., (2015) for root length and plant height in rice and for plant height and dry matter weight by Tiwari et al., (2016) in soybean.
-Because the G × E interactions were registered significant for all the characters studied except root dry weight.
-Therefore, the data for all the nine characters were subjected to stability analysis.
+Significant values of mean squares denote that the environments were random, different and influence on the expression of the characters and this variation could have arisen due to linear response of the regression of the genotypes to the environment; while GXE (linear) interaction was significant for all the characters except root dry weight indicating that the nature of the genotypes could be predicated over the environment more precisely and accurately since the G x E interaction was the results of the linear function of the environmental components.
+Similar results were also observed by Selvi et al. (2015) for root length in rice and for plant height and dry matter weight by Tiwari et al. (2016) in soybean.
+The mean sum of squares due to pooled deviation recorded non-significant for all the characters showing reliable prediction of the stability of the genotypes which are reliable.
+Similar observations were also reported by Selvi et al. (2015) for root length and plant height in rice and for plant height and dry matter weight by Tiwari et al.(2016) in soybean.
+Because the G × E interactions were registered significant for all the characters studied except root dry weight, the data for all the nine characters were subjected to stability analysis.

 Mean Performance and Stability parameters